Michael J Crouch Chair for Innovation

 RESEARCH

-My transdisciplinary research focuses on orchestrating AI agents to align with human preferences and expectations, human-AI decision-making in mission-critical innovation, and human-AI collaboration in organisations from startups and corporations to social enterprises and government.
+My transdisciplinary research focuses on human-centred AI.
+We are moving into the age of AI agents.
+My research investigates how we can orchestrate AI agents to align with human preferences and expectations so that AI behaves in ways users and stakeholders want it to.
+My work applies to human-AI decision-making in mission-critical innovation and human-AI collaboration in organisations from startups and corporations to social enterprises and government.

 INNOVATION

-I focus on innovation, entrepreneurship, and digital transformation.
-My methods are founded on building to learn and learning by doing.
-I use transdisciplinary human-centreed approaches and models from AI, machine learning, behavioural design, computer science, human-AI decision making, design thinking, strategic management, risk management, entrepreneurial leadership, law and ethics.
+I focus on human-centred methods for AI and machine learning.
+I developed the 5D Innovation Framework and use it to drive the development of novel models for AI, machine learning, behavioural design, human-AI decision making, design thinking, strategic management, risk management, entrepreneurial leadership, law and assurance.

 ENTREPRENEURSHIP

-I come from a long line of entrepreneurs with a strong sense of fun, adventure, commitment, persistence and accountability.
-My role at UNSW is focused on delivering value to key stakeholders: students, staff, alumni and the wider innovation ecosystem.
-I help guided researchers and student founders to develop the innovation leadership skills they need to navigate their entrepreneurial journey.
+I come from a long line of entrepreneurs with a strong sense of fun, adventure, commitment, persistence, and accountability.
+My role at UNSW is focused on delivering value to key stakeholders: students, staff, alumni, and the wider innovation ecosystem.
+I help guide researchers and student founders in developing the innovation leadership skills they need to navigate and accelerate their entrepreneurial journey.

 ENGAGEMENT